Carlos Rivas (soccer, born 1985): International career

 He is also former member of the Canada U-20 men's national soccer team he played two games in a friendly tournament in July 2004.
 His international career began at the age of 14 where he participated in the Monterrey Cup in Mexico in which he represented the Canadian delegation through the Carlos Rivas Soccer School.
 Rivas has played worldwide in tournaments prior to his professional career.
-He also mentioned his love for Canada and his desire to play for the Canadian National Team.
+He also mentioned his love for Canada and his desire to play for the Canada national team.

 In 2010, Carlos was called up for the Canada men's national soccer team.
 His announcement was made in January 2010.
 He played his first match for the national team as a second-half substitute in a friendly against Jamaica on 31 January 2010.

 Personal life

 He holds dual Canadian-Chilean nationality since his family is Chilean.

 His father is the former Chilean footballer Carlos Rivas who had a distinguished career at Colo-Colo and played for Chile in the 1982 FIFA World Cup.
 From his maternal line, his grandfather is Adán Godoy, a Chilean former international goalkeeper who coincided with his father in Santiago Morning in 1977.